QingLu-USF/Notes_Gitbook/README.md

 # Introduction

-The repo is dedicated to information relevant to the Introduction to Data Science for Civil Engineering topic.
+The repo is dedicated to information relevant to the Introduction to Data Science for Civil Engineering.

 # Some Notes
-So far, this file is empty.
+So far, this repo is under construction.
+New contents will be added periodically.